mehpree/data-visualization/README.md

-# data-visualization
-What good is data without a good plot to tell the story?

-In this assignment, you’ll apply what you've learned about Matplotlib to a real-world situation and dataset.

-## Background
-You've just joined Pymaceuticals, Inc., a new pharmaceutical company that specializes in anti-cancer medications.
-Recently, it began screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.

-As a senior data analyst at the company, you've been given access to the complete data from their most recent animal study.
-In this study, 249 mice who were identified with SCC tumors received treatment with a range of drug regimens.
-Over the course of 45 days, tumor development was observed and measured.
-The purpose of this study was to compare the performance of Pymaceuticals’ drug of interest, Capomulin, against the other treatment regimens.

-The executive team has tasked you with generating all of the tables and figures needed for the technical report of the clinical study.
-They have also asked you for a top-level summary of the study results.

-### Instructions
-This assignment is broken down into the following tasks:

-- Prepare the data.

-- Generate summary statistics.

-- Create bar charts and pie charts.

-- Calculate quartiles, find outliers, and create a box plot.

-- Create a line plot and a scatter plot.

-- Calculate correlation and regression.

-Submit your final analysis.

-### Prepare the Data
-- Run the provided package dependency and data imports, and then merge the mouse_metadata and study_results DataFrames into a single DataFrame.

-- Display the number of unique mice IDs in the data, and then check for any mouse ID with duplicate time points.
-Display the data associated with that mouse ID, and then create a new DataFrame where this data is removed.
-Use this cleaned DataFrame for the remaining steps.

-- Display the updated number of unique mice IDs.

-### Generate Summary Statistics
-Create a DataFrame of summary statistics.
-Remember, there is more than one method to produce the results you're after, so the method you use is less important than the result.

-Your summary statistics should include:

-- A row for each drug regimen.
-These regimen names should be contained in the index column.

-- A column for each of the following statistics: mean, median, variance, standard deviation, and SEM of the tumor volume.

-### Create Bar Charts and Pie Charts
-- - Generate two bar charts.
-Both charts should be identical and show the total total number of rows (Mouse ID/Timepoints) for each drug regimen throughout the study.

-- Create the first bar chart with the Pandas DataFrame.plot() method.

-- Create the second bar chart with Matplotlib's pyplot methods.

-- - Generate two pie charts.
-Both charts should be identical and show the distribution of female versus male mice in the study.

-- Create the first pie chart with the Pandas DataFrame.plot() method.

-- Create the second pie chart with Matplotlib's pyplot methods.

-### Calculate Quartiles, Find Outliers, and Create a Box Plot
-- - Calculate the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
-Then, calculate the quartiles and IQR, and determine if there are any potential outliers across all four treatment regimens.
-Use the following substeps:

-- Create a grouped DataFrame that shows the last (greatest) time point for each mouse.
-Merge this grouped DataFrame with the original cleaned DataFrame.

-- Create a list that holds the treatment names as well as a second, empty list to hold the tumor volume data.

-- Loop through each drug in the treatment list, locating the rows in the merged DataFrame that correspond to each treatment.
-Append the resulting final tumor volumes for each drug to the empty list.

-- Determine outliers by using the upper and lower bounds, and then print the results.

-- - Using Matplotlib, generate a box plot that shows the distribution of the final tumor volume for all the mice in each treatment group.
-Highlight any potential outliers in the plot by changing their color and style.

-### Create a Line Plot and a Scatter Plot
-Select a single mouse that was treated with Capomulin, and generate a line plot of tumor volume versus time point for that mouse.

-Generate a scatter plot of mouse weight versus average observed tumor volume for the entire Capomulin treatment regimen.

-### Calculate Correlation and Regression
-Calculate the correlation coefficient and linear regression model between mouse weight and average observed tumor volume for the entire Capomulin treatment regimen.
+# Pymaceuticals - Analysis through Visualization
+In this assignment, the focus is on presenting a compelling narrative using data visualization techniques.
+Specializing in anti-cancer medications, the analysis applies Matplotlib to convey meaningful insights from a recent animal study involving squamous cell carcinoma (SCC) treatments.
+Let's explore the visual journey through the study results:

+### Background
+Pymaceuticals, Inc. conducted a study to evaluate potential treatments for squamous cell carcinoma (SCC), a common form of skin cancer.
+Over 45 days, 249 mice with SCC tumors received various drug regimens.
+The study's primary goal was to compare the performance of our drug of interest, Capomulin, against other treatment regimens.

+### Tasks Accomplished
+**Data Preparation**
+- Merged the mouse_metadata and study_results DataFrames into a single DataFrame for comprehensive analysis.
+- Checked for unique mouse IDs and identified duplicate time points.
+Cleaned the data by removing duplicates.
+- Updated the count of unique mouse IDs for accuracy.

+**Summary Statistics**
+- Created a DataFrame of summary statistics, presenting mean, median, variance, standard deviation, and SEM of tumor volume for each drug regimen.
+**Bar Charts and Pie Charts**
+***Bar Charts:***

+- Generated bar charts showcasing the total number of rows (Mouse ID/Timepoints) for each drug regimen throughout the study.
+- Created the first bar chart using the Pandas DataFrame.plot() method.
+- Generated the second bar chart with Matplotlib's pyplot methods.

+***Pie Charts:***

+- Created pie charts illustrating the distribution of female versus male mice in the study.
+- Created the first pie chart using the Pandas DataFrame.plot() method.
+- Generated the second pie chart with Matplotlib's pyplot methods.

+**Quartiles, Outliers, and Box Plot**
+- Calculated the final tumor volume of each mouse for four promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
+- Determined the quartiles, IQR, and identified potential outliers across all four treatment regimens.
+- Highlighted potential outliers with distinctive colors and styles in a box plot using Matplotlib.

+**Line Plot and Scatter Plot**
+***Line Plot:***
+Selected a single mouse treated with Capomulin and created a line plot depicting tumor volume versus time point for that mouse.

+***Scatter Plot:***
+Generated a scatter plot illustrating the relationship between mouse weight and average observed tumor volume for the entire Capomulin treatment regimen.

+**Correlation and Regression**
+- Calculated the correlation coefficient and established a linear regression model between mouse weight and average observed tumor volume for the entire Capomulin treatment regimen.
+- Plotted the linear regression model on top of the scatter plot for visual interpretation.

+### Conclusion
+Effective data visualization serves as a powerful tool for conveying complex insights.
+This visual analysis provides a comprehensive understanding of the study results, offering clear narratives for data-driven decision-making in the context of cancer medication research.

 Plot the linear regression model on top of the previous scatter plot.

-#### References
+### References
-Data generated by MockarooLinks to an external site., LLC (2022).
+Data generated by  [MockarooLinks to an external site.](https://mockaroo.com/), LLC (2022).
 Realistic Data Generator.